JosephYostos/Compliance-workshop/05-Encryption/assignment.md

 View WireGuard statistics
 ===============
-To view WireGuard statistics in Manager UI, you must enable them.
-From the left navbar, click Dashboard, and the Layout Settings icon.
+To view WireGuard statistics in Calico Cloud's dashboard, you must enable them.
+From the left navigation bar, click Dashboard, and the Layout Settings icon.

 ![Image Description](../assets/WireGuard.png)